Hillary Wolf

-Hillary Jocelyn Wolf (born February 7, 1977) is an American former child actress and judoka.
+Hillary Jocelyn Wolf Saba (born February 7, 1977) is an American former child actress and judoka.

-Career
+Early life and career

-Wolf is best known for playing Megan, the sister of Kevin (Macaulay Culkin) in the Home Alone series.
+Wolf was born Hillary Jocelyn Wolf on February 7, 1977 in Chicago, Illinois.
+Wolf is best known for playing Megan, the sister of Kevin, who was portrayed by Macaulay Culkin, in the Home Alone series.

 She also starred as the lead character Laura in the film Big Girls Don't Cry...
 They Get Even, Holly Anderson in Murder Ordained, and as Emily in Waiting for the Light.